The Environmental Insights Explorer (EIE) from Google puts the Anthesis-developed SCATTER tool in the spotlight.

-This means city governments can get a very accurate handle of their current emissions and set carbon reduction trajectories and targets that are driven by a technology-led ‘bottom-up’ approach of what’s feasible.
+This supports local climate action planning and responses to the climate emergency, as well as allowing cities and governments to get an accurate handle of their current emissions and set carbon reduction trajectories and targets that are driven by a technology-led approach.
 This leads to evidence-based targeting setting and informed policy making.

 SCATTER integrates five key technologies to deliver on carbon reduction:

 - Carbon capture, utilisation and storage for industry

 - Energy efficiency in buildings

 - Recycling infrastructure improvements and bio-energy

 Image: The electrification of city transport is necessary to deliver a reduced carbon footprint